mgadel/Insincere-Questions-Classification/README.md

 # Insincere-Questions-Classification
-My submittion to Kaggle "Quora Insincere Questions Classification" challenge :
+Submittion to Kaggle "Quora Insincere Questions Classification" challenge :

 "
 In this competition you will be predicting whether a question asked on Quora is sincere or not.